Brain states analysis of EEG predicts multiple sclerosis and mirrors disease duration and burden: Discussion

-In sum, we see the purpose of this publication in first line to introducing a novel hypothesis-free data analysis method tested on EEG data in MS. However another raison-d'être is our desire to raise interest in the community towards \emph{functional} brain data in longitudinal clinical studies in MS in the form of \emph{serial} EEG measures.\cite{Jouzizadeh2021,Classen2019,Farley2019,Schependom2019,FigueroaVargas2020} We expect an MS-specific EEG database to lead to quantitative studies on disease progression and drug efficacy and to parallel in how the International Progressive MS Alliance (IPMSA)\cite{Thompson2022} catalyzes research between academia and pharmaceutical industry for MRI data in MS.\cite{Eshaghi2021,Falet2022}
+First we see the purpose of this publication in the introduction of a novel hypothesis-free data-driven analysis method tested on EEG and clinical data of patients with MS. However another reason is our desire to raise interest in the community towards functional brain data in \emph{longitudinal} clinical studies in MS in the form of \emph{serial} EEG measures \citep{Kiiski2018}.

+We envision further improvements in the brain states detection (BSD) process through widening the spectrum of methods that analyze the EEG signal.
+For example the analysis through multifractality and persistence effectively characterizes EEG recordings of patients with MS during eyes open and eyes closed conditions \citep{Watorek2024}.
+We consider multifractality and information about long-range temporal correlations, wavelet analysis and microstates, as further procedural candidates that enrich the brain states feature space and enhance model performance for time series analyses in future iterations of this project.

+Last, we hope a future MS-specific EEG repository will foster novel quantitative neurocognitive methods on disease progression and drug efficacy \citep{Tur2023,Montobbio2025}, similar to how the International Progressive MS Alliance (IPMSA) \citep{Thompson2022} catalyzes research between academia and pharmaceutical industry for MRI data in MS \citep{Eshaghi2021,Falet2022}.